Tony-Gagliardi/L4D/README.md

   both teams agree to another tickrate.
 - Servers with [DoS Protection][iptables] are preferred.

-### 4.1 Home servers

-The tournament is an international format.
-Therefore, the following rules
-apply:

-#### 4.1.1 Home server selection

-Each team's home server will be a server that satisfies these criteria and provides the best average ping for the members of their team.

-Due to restrictions placed on internet traffic at the internet backbone level, home servers will not be located inside mainland China, or otherwise behind "[The Great Firewall][greatfirewall-en]".

-#### 4.1.2 Gamesmanship is not tolerated

-It is not acceptable to choose a home server on the basis that it would provide poor latency for the opposing team.
-The staff will deal with attempts at gamesmanship in server choice.

 ## Section 5: Match schedule

 ### 5.1 Rounds and scheduling

-Pairings and brackets for each round will be posted weekly on Monday.
+Pairings and brackets for each round will be posted weekly on <X>.

 ### 5.2 Scheduling deadline